NxPKG/khulnasoft-docs/content/rules/url-forwarding/bulk-redirects/how-it-works.md

 # How Bulk Redirects work

-For each incoming request, Cloudflare evaluates all URL redirects of each Bulk Redirect List that is enabled by a Bulk Redirect Rule.
+For each incoming request, Khulnasoft evaluates all URL redirects of each Bulk Redirect List that is enabled by a Bulk Redirect Rule.

 If there is a match for a URL redirect according to the URL matching algorithm, the redirect action is performed immediately, according to the URL redirect configuration parameters.
-Cloudflare performs no further processing once a redirect action has been executed.
+Khulnasoft performs no further processing once a redirect action has been executed.

 ## Matching the source URL of redirects